adus/portal-documentation/_documents/detectormetadata.md

 ---
 title: "Detector Metadata"
 ---
-The _/highways/api/detectormetadata_ end point returns station data for each individual detector in the network, sorted by station number.
+The _/highways/api/detectormetadata_ endpoint returns station data for each individual detector in the network, sorted by station number.
 This information can be constrained to a date or a range of dates using the `start_date` and `end_date` parameters; applying this constraint will return only stations active within that range of dates.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Detector Metadata_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Highway Data dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Detector Metadata_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Highway Data dropdown menu on the Downloads page.

 ## Parameters
 Detector Metadata takes the following Parameters